-Testosterone, one of the many words autocorrect has to fix for me.
+Testosterone is one of the many words autocorrect has to fix for me.
 But, it is also the building block of what makes us gay men, both men and probably gay.
-First we would like to stress a few important points about this hormone.
-GMJ will never believe or state that anything about being male or having testosterone is a negative thing.
-There is no science that states its mere existence causes rage, anger issues, emotional distance or violence.
-Also, it is no more toxic to society than any other hormone including estrogen.
+First, we want to stress a few important points about this hormone.
+GMJ will never believe or state that anything about being male or having testosterone is negative.
+No science says its mere existence causes rage, anger issues, emotional distance, or violence.
+Also, it is no more toxic to society than any other hormone, including estrogen.
 Being a man, being a gay man, is what you make of it.
 Testosterone doesn’t genetically turn you into an asshole.

 - is the primary male sex hormone and an anabolic steroid.
-In men, testosterone plays a key role in the development of male reproductive tissues such as the testis and prostate, as well as promoting secondary sexual characteristics such as increased muscle and bonemass, and the growth of body hair.
-In addition, testosterone is involved in health and well-being, and the prevention of osteoporosis.
-Insufficient levels of testosterone in men may lead to abnormalities including frailty and bone loss.
+In men, testosterone plays a key role in the development of male reproductive tissues such as the testis and prostate, as well as promoting secondary sexual characteristics such as increased muscle and bone mass and body hair growth.
+In addition, testosterone is involved in health and well-being and the prevention of osteoporosis.
+Insufficient testosterone levels in men may lead to abnormalities, including frailty and bone loss.

 - is also essential in creating pheromones and natural male body scent (odor)

 In essence, testosterone is what makes you, you.
-But, unfortunately, your levels of this hormone will not continue to grow or even stay consistent as you get older.
-And worst of all, there are many studies that indicate that the modern Western male has less testosterone than males even twenty (20) ago.
-What is causing this rapid decline is not yet known but here is a list of the usual suspects that are known to decrease your T levels.
+But unfortunately, your hormone levels will not continue to grow or even stay consistent as you get older.
+And worst of all, many studies indicate that modern Western males have less testosterone than males even twenty (20) years ago.
+What is causing this rapid decline is not yet known, but here is a list of the usual suspects that are known to decrease your T levels.

 - obesity/weight gain (specifically around the gut) levels are also taking a nose-dive by 50% among obese adult men between the ages of 18 and 35 due to type 2 diabetes prescription medications

-- The findings of another study by Travison and colleagues indicated that health and lifestyle changes, such as unemployment and loss of a spouse, can have as much impact on testosterone levels as normal aging during a short to mid-length period of about 10 years.
+- Another study by Travison and colleagues indicated that health and lifestyle changes, such as unemployment and the loss of a spouse, can have as much impact on testosterone levels as normal aging during a short to mid-length period of about ten years.

 Then we have some unexpected reducers of testosterone.
 But, as expected, they are high in estrogen, which is the problem.